gelatinescreams/The-One-File/README.md

 - Logical and physical maps
 - Encrypted break glass documentation
 - Offline or air gapped environments
 - Sharing a topology by sending a single file

----
+## New Updates 11/24/25!
+- Version 1.5 brings a few additions and a few more fixes.
+- Import / Export data to upgrade/downgrade The One File version.
+- Free drawn lines now have styling.
+Full, dashed and dotted along with arrow directions!
+- Mobile footer styling.
+- Bug fixes: (Too many to count.
+Squashed many bugs in both desktop and mobile)

+## What's next?
+- Version 2.0 with a seperate "online" option that adds self hosted icons from
+- Simple icons or Material
+- Selfh.st self hosted icons

 ## Features
 - Zero coding knowledge required